 After the death of prince Hector, the Trojans called on their allies to help them defeat the attacking Greeks.

 The Ethiopian King Memnon was one such ally who brought his army to support the Trojans, but he was killed by Achilles in battle.

 Another legend has the hero battling the Amazons and fighting their leader, Queen Penthesilea.
 The moment he kills her with his spear, their eyes meet and he falls in love with her — but it is too late.

 In other accounts, Achilles is marrying Trojan princess Polyxena and supposedly negotiating an end to the war when Paris fires the shot that kills him.

 According to other ancient authors, after his death, Achilles is cremated, and his ashes are mixed with those of his dear friend Patroclus.

 The Odyssey describes a huge tomb of Achilles on the beach at Troy, and Odysseus meets Achilles during his visit to the underworld, among a group of other dead heroes.

-Another legend has Achilles marrying Helen in the afterworld.
+Another legend has the ancient Greek hero marrying Helen in the afterworld.
 After his death, he became a demigod.